scalar-labs/scalar-kubernetes/docs/BestPracticeGuide.md

 ## Don't `helm delete` or `kubectl delete`

-- Helm delete command, avoid using helm delete <release_name> for Scalar DL as it will stop the production.
-- Kubectl delete nodes command, as I will remove the node from kubernetes but not the cloud providers
+helm delete should not be done especially in production environment since it remove completely the application. kubectl delete node should be avoided as well since it will remove a specified node from Kubernetes cluster but it might not be noticeable by Cloud providers.